Robust High-Transparency Haptic Exploration for Dexterous Telemanipulation: INTRODUCTION

 The Fractal Impedance Controller (FIC) is a novel passive framework recently proposed in \cite{babarahmati2019fractal}.
 Differently from other variable impedance controllers, it does not rely upon an active viscous component (i.e.\ damping) for velocity tracking and stability.
 Instead, it achieves asymptotic stability via an anisotropic behaviour between divergence and convergence (a hysteresis cycle).
 The anisotropy is controlled by a switching controller that introduces an additional impedance when a velocity zero-crossing is detected.
 Furthermore, the controller has a maximum exertable force that can be calibrated based on system characteristics once the desired stiffness profile during divergence has been chosen.
 All other control parameters are automatically derived.
 Differently from other controllers, it does not rely on the tracking of non-conservative forces for passivity, making it extremely suitable for applications with interaction uncertainties and information delays.

-This research proposes the control architecture in \autoref{fig:proposedCtrlBlocks} and compares the interaction behaviour of the fractal impedance controller with a traditional impedance controller in teleoperation tasks with low-bandwidth communication and signal delay.
+This research uses the setup shown in \autoref{fig:bilateralTelemanipulationSetup} to validate the control architecture in \autoref{fig:proposedCtrlBlocks} and compares the interaction behaviour of the fractal impedance controller with a traditional impedance controller in teleoperation tasks with low-bandwidth communication and signal delay.
 We also consider other passive controllers for this application (i.e., energy tank).
 However, their stability conditions are based on the trading-off of tracking accuracy in order to guarantee stability which is not ideal for dexterity and transparency \cite{passivationOfProjectionBased,ferraguti2015energy,bilateralTeleManWithTimeDelays,minelli2019energy}.
 The fractal impedance controller does not require such a trade-off.

-The contribution of this paper is the development of a passive teleoperation framework based on the Fractal Impedance Control (FIC) proposed in \cite{babarahmati2019fractal}, which being passive guarantees the stability of the system even in the presence of delays or reduced bandwidth.
-We validate the proposed architecture both with and without significant time delay and reduced bandwidth in the communication channel between the master and the replica, and quantified the performance degradation related to long distance telecommunication.
-Lastly, we also compare the dexterity of an expert user in 5 tasks in local operations, using both the FIC and the traditional impedance controller on the replica.
+The contribution of this paper is the development of a passive teleoperation framework based on the Fractal Impedance Controller (FIC) proposed in \cite{babarahmati2019fractal}, which being passive guarantees the stability of the system even in the presence of delays or reduced bandwidth.
+We validate the proposed architecture both with and without significant time delay and reduced bandwidth in the communication channel between the master and the replica, and quantify the performance degradation related to long distance telecommunication.
+Lastly, we also compare the dexterity of an expert user in 5 tasks in local operations, using both the FIC and a traditional impedance controller on the replica.

 The rest of the paper is organised as follows: In section \ref{sec:Methodology}, the design of the proposed method for passive bilateral telemanipulation is presented.
 Then, section \ref{Experimental_Validation} discusses the experimental validation followed by section \ref{sec:Results}, which consists of the experimental results of the carried out experiments.
 In the end, discussion, the conclusion and future works are provided in section \ref{sec:Discussion}.